 Irving Plaza; 1/22 at 7 p.m.; 17 Irving Pl., at 15th St.; 212-777-6800

 These gritty Cardiff popsters know melancholy well, but they undercut it with highly danceable beats.
-With Massachusetts-based noise poppers Speedy Ortiz opening, fresh off a tour with the Breeders.
-Their churning grunge lives in the 90s, but we're certainly not mad at it.
+With Massachusetts-based noise-poppers Speedy Ortiz opening, fresh off a tour with the Breeders.
+Their churning grunge lives in the nineties, but we’re certainly not mad about it.

 Named after a creek in Alabama near where her family has a vacation home, the confessional folk of Katie Crutchfield creates immediate intimacy, warming you up on a cold winter night.

 Brooklyn Academy of Music; 1/23—1/25 at 8 p.m.; 30 Lafayette Ave., at Ashland Pl., Ft.
 Greene, Brooklyn; 718-636-4198

 Webster Hall; 1/27 and 1/28 at 9 p.m.; 125 E. 11th St., nr.
 Third Ave.; 212-353-1600

 Some of us don’t quite get the religiosity surrounding the nineties indie quartet led by self-styled pop-weirdo Jeff Magnum.
 As for the others: They’ll be out in force for the band’s long-prayed-for reunion shows at Webster Hall, and they’ll be genuflecting.

 The Grand Victory ; 1/24 at 7 p.m.; 245 Grand St., nr.
 Roebling St., Williamsburg, Brooklyn; 347-529-6610